uncertainty-toolbox/uncertainty-toolbox/README.md

 Many machine learning methods return predictions along with uncertainties of some form, such as distributions or confidence intervals.
 This begs the questions: How do we determine which predictive uncertanties are best?
 What does it mean to produce a _best_ or _ideal_ uncertainty?
-Are our uncertainties accurate and _well-calibrated_?
+Are our uncertainties accurate and _well calibrated_?

 Uncertainty Toolbox provides standard metrics to quantify and compare predictive uncertainty estimates, gives intuition for these metrics, produces visualizations of